 The Fish and Wildlife Service’s authority to protect unoccupied endangered species habitat is at the heart of a case recently accepted for review by the Supreme Court.

-The species at the center of the dispute is the dusky gopher frog, which is found in southern Mississippi and Louisiana.
+The species at the center of the dispute is the dusky gopher frog, which is found in southern Mississippi.
 FWS listed it as endangered in 2001, and followed up with critical habitat (CH) designation in 2012 as part of a litigation settlement.

 The area designated as CH for the frog is not large - about 6,500 acres in the two states, including about 1,500 acres of private forest land in Louisiana that is not occupied by the frog.

 But the court’s decision could have implications for property owners such as farmers who are concerned about potential federal involvement in their land-management decisions.

 A Supreme Court ruling also could have a big impact on species recovery efforts, which focus not just on areas where the species have been seen, but on lands that could serve as future habitat.

 “Recovery efforts would be hampered if FWS could not designate unoccupied habitat,” said Collette Adkins, an attorney with the Center for Biological Diversity, one of the groups that sued FWS to force it to designate CH.
 “Habitat loss is the primary driver of species extinctions, and we need to protect restorable historical habitats to provide habitat for population growth and range expansion.”